 California has consumer protection laws that protect those who purchase defective products that a manufacturer cannot—or will not—repair.
 The law covers vehicles, so if your BMW is under warranty and suffers from a chronic defect, California law could classify it as a lemon.
+How does the lemon law work?
 If your BMW qualifies as a lemon, you have the right to seek legal relief by having the manufacturer repurchase your vehicle or replace it with a new one.

 Many BMW lemon owners have encountered issues asserting their rights under lemon laws, such as when the manufacturer denies that a particular vehicle is actually a lemon or otherwise refuses to make the situation right.
 In such cases, owners have the right to take additional legal action against BMW.

 Hire an attorney who understands your rights under California Lemon Law and knows how to go up against large corporations like BMW.
 If you would like to discuss a possible lemon law claim, please contact the Law Offices of Sotera L. Anderson as soon as possible.

 Many different BMW models have disappointed owners for failing to meet the promises of the manufacturer and warranty.
 Consumers have reported the following models as lemons, among others:

 - 7 Series

 Many owners of the above vehicles found out too late that their new cars had unrepairable issues, many of which cost them thousands of dollars or even put their lives in danger.
 Some reported issues involved: